 - You have 30 + sprints in your release how will you design your test scripts and run them?

-Top Agile Interview Questions
+Agile Methodology Interview Questions

+As organizations increasingly adopt Agile methodologies, it is crucial for professionals in this field to be familiar with Agile principles, practices, and tools.
 Below we have mentioned some of the most asked Agile interview questions and answers.

 When your requirements are frequently changing, then as a tester, what should be your approach?

 If in your project you are following is agile methodologies, but the requirements are not precise and its changing frequently. then as a tester, you have to follow the below approach: